 Buy a Card Scraper Burnisher

-A cabinet scraper (i.e. “card scraper”) gives one of the best finishes available (much better than sandpaper).
-You would use a card scraper to follow up after a smoothing plane.
+A cabinet scraper (i.e. “card scraper”) helps you to finish difficult surfaces that you may not be able to get smooth with a hand plane.
+Curly maple or other figured woods are a good example.
 You can learn how to sharpen a card scraper by watching my video tutorial of Elia Bizzarri teaching how to sharpen a card scraper (here).
-A burnisher is a steel rod used to create a folded micro edge.
+A burnisher is a steel rod used to harden the card scraper edge, and create a folded micro edge.
 Don’t try to use a screw driver.
 Instead purchase a dedicated burnisher.
 I purchased this Crown Burnisher on Amazon (around $20) and have found it to be satisfactory.
-Compare prices with these on Highland Woodworking.
+Compare prices on card scrapers with these on Highland Woodworking.

-If you plan on getting into using molding planes then this would be an urgent sharpening accessory.
-Water Slip Stones (like waterstones) are the best option available.
-They come in a long cone-ish shape (see above) and can be modified to help you get into the various parts of a moulding plane iron.
-I would recommend that you start out with three grits: 1,000 / 4,000 / 8,000:
+Slip stones come in all the same media as full sized honing stones: Water Slip Stones, oil slip stones, and diamond slip stones.
+I own several water slip stones, which come in a long cone-ish shape (see above) and can be specially modified to help you get into the various parts of a moulding plane iron or other blade.
+Like with honing stones, I would recommend that you start out with three grits: 1,000 / 4,000 / 8,000:

 I purchased this Spyderco set on Amazon, which comes with 4 shapes and a leather pouch.
 I’ve found these files work just fine.